CStewartDev/SQL-Advanced-Lessons/README.md

  # Tools I Used
 For my deep dive into the data analyst job market, I used several key tools:

-- **SQL**: This tools strength of querying databases quickly enabled me to analyze this data set
+- **SQL**: This tool's strength in querying databases quickly enabled me to analyze this data set
 - **PostgresSQL**: The chosen database management system, ideal for handling this dataset.
-- **VS Code**: The swiss army knife of code editors, it can do just about anything with a plugin here or there
+- **VS Code**: The Swiss Army knife of code editors; it can do just about anything with a plugin here or there.
 - **Git and GitHub**: Versioning control and sharing what I learned, ensuring collaboration and project tracking

  # The Analysis
- Each query for this project is aimed at investingating specific aspects of the data analyst job market.
+ Each query for this project aims at investigating specific aspects of the data analyst job market.
  Here's how I approached each question:

  ### 1. What are the top-paying jobs for my role?